Online Workshop: Teaching Expressions and Equations in Middle School Math (through Algebra 1)

 The workshop is divided into three parts: Do the Proofs, Design the Proofs, and Teach the Proofs

-Session 2 (Design the Proofs): Next, we’ll look at the anatomy of an ASN Proof.
-You’ll use our Google Slides templates to design your own proofs for practically any middle school math standard.
+Session 2 (Design the Proofs): Next, we’ll look at how to plan and create an Always, Sometimes, Never proof lesson.
+You’ll create ASN Proofs aligned to whatever standards you’re teaching.
+You’ll use our Google Slides templates to turn your proofs into an interactive digital lesson.

 By the end of this workshop, you’ll be an expert in teaching expressions and equations to your middle school students.
 Always, Sometimes, Never Proofs align perfectly with most middle school focus standards (especially EE, NS, and RP domains), as well as critical Algebra standards (including SSE, REI, CED, RN, and Q domains).